-As an international student or scholar, much of your U.S.-sourced income is subject to taxation.
-It is a federal obligation to file a tax return if you earned U.S.-sourced income as a nonresident alien.
-A tax return is a compilation of various tax forms that compares what an international student or scholar paid in taxes against what the U.S. government calculates the student/scholar should have paid in taxes during the prior calendar year.
+All international students and scholars who are nonresidents for tax purposes must complete documentation for the IRS every year.
+Additionally, any nonresident for tax purposes who has U.S.-sourced income is subject taxation and must file a federal tax return.
+A tax return is a compilation of various tax forms that compares what an international student or scholar paid in taxes against what the U.S. government calculates the individual should have paid in taxes during the prior calendar year.

 There are two different tax statuses for an international student or scholar: resident alien for tax purposes and nonresident alien for tax purposes.
 These tax statuses are significant because they determine what U.S. tax laws you will follow.
 The tax laws for the nonresident aliens for tax purposes are much different from the tax laws for resident aliens for tax purposes.
 Filing under the incorrect tax designation may result in taxes owed back to the government, so it is important to know your status to file correctly.
 These tax statuses are not the same as your current immigration status or your Texas residency.